rowleyj/Hooli-Net/README.md

 # Hooli-Net
-Prviate flask Server for generating inferences on data
+Prviate Django Server for generating inferences on data